danfuzz/samizdat/doc/samizdat-0-lib/generator.md

 this function returns the `baseValues` list.

 The `reduceFunction` must only ever return a list or void.

+#### `doReduce1(reduceFunction, [generators*], baseValue) <> .`

+Generator iterator with reduce semantics.
+This is a special case of `doReduce`, where a single reduction value is used instead of a list.

+The `reduceFunction` is no longer restricted to returning only list values, and similarly the overall result of calling this function can be an arbitrary value.

 #### `exclusiveRange(first, increment, limit) <> generator`